Fixable

 The art of Kintsugi is a Japanese art form that involves repairing broken pottery with gold lacquer, making the pottery stronger and more beautiful.
 It’s a metaphor for life that celebrates imperfection, resilience, and beauty in the process of healing and transformation.
 What I like most about this is that it teaches us that one’s flaws, scars, and difficult experiences are not things to be hidden or shamed, but rather integral parts of one’s unique story and a source of strength.

-We can’t fix or change every life event, but we can change how we respond.
-Fixing our broken places takes time.
-They eventually will empower us, allowing us to find meaning and purpose.
-It’s difficult, but it’s fixable.
+We can’t fix or change every life event, but we can change how we respond and chart our course for the future.
+Fixing our broken places takes time, but they will eventually empower us and make us stronger, allowing us to find meaning and purpose.

 (Fixable is inspired by and dedicated to a friend.)